dugoh/386bsd0.x/README.md

 # 386bsd0.x
 Track updates to 0.1 by William Jolitz

-W.I.P.
+### W.I.P.

-An attempt to create a disk image running https://github.com/386bsd/386bsd/tree/0.1 in an emulator.
+An ongoing attempt to create a disk image running https://github.com/386bsd/386bsd/tree/0.1 in an emulator.
+The results are pushed to https://dugoh.github.io/386bsd0.x/.

-Some self imposed and boundaries, goals and liberties:
+### Some self imposed and boundaries, goals and liberties:

 - Use modern widely available emulators as soon as possible.

 Getting the original 386bsd 0.1 to boot in emulation was done with hacked up or older versions of bochs and qemu.
-Ideally this should run on widely supported builds of bochs/qemu or VirtualBox or even in the browser on one of the js x86 emulators.
+Ideally 386bsd 0.x should run on widely supported builds of bochs/qemu or VirtualBox or even in the browser on one of the js x86 emulators.

 - Hardware free development